isomerpages/pa-corp/_careers/PA Scholarship/PA Scholarship.md

 Refer to the FAQ on our PA Scholarship [here](/files/Careers/FAQs%20on%20PA%20Scholarship(internet).pdf).

-**Join us in making a difference and creating a great home and caring community!**
+**Join us in making a difference and creating a nation that cares for our community!**

 <br>**Information above is accurate as at January 2024.*<br>